 - Safety policies that control access and reporting

 - Multi Factor Authentication (MFA) or a similar level of extra authentication

 - Classification of data by sensitivity and business impact

 - Access control to data based on identity and role

 Microsoft’s Enterprise Mobility Suite is a great Enterprise Mobility Management tool that we have implemented for many of our clients over the past year to help manage the above core security concerns and a multitude of others relating to BYOD.

-Infinity Group are Microsoft Gold partners, and as such we are specialists in Cloud solutions.
-We would be happy to discuss your Enterprise Mobility needs in more detail.
+Infinity Group are specialists in Microsoft Cloud solutions.
 Please get in touch to find out more about this powerful tool and the other options available to your business.

 Stats source – Microsoft